 My first marathon – race day

-So back to that cold Sunday morning.
-I remember not being able to figure out what to wear until the last minute.
-From one point it was quite cold in the morning and the overall forecast was just several degrees above freezing for the day.
-On the other hand, I would be running all the time and you’re not cold when you run.
-Tough choices.
+It was cold in the morning and the forecast was just several degrees above freezing for the day.
+On the other hand, I would be running and shouldn’t freeze while running.

-From the start I felt my legs are light and that I weight at least 5 kilos less (thanks tapering for that).
-I got too excited and the first part felt quick an easy, just like a training run.
-It all started going downhill shortly after the half point – the part when I started feeling I’m getting low on fuel.
+From the start I felt quick and lighter than ever (thank you taper).
+The first part felt quick an easy, just like a training run.
+It all started going downhill shortly after the half point.
+I really felt running low on fuel.

-10 km – the speed seems right, people around me are nice, the weather is nice – all is right in the world.
-Heart rate is a bit higher than I expected, but I can’t drop it just yet, I’ve already made friends with that old guy in orange shirt
+10 km – speed seems right, people around me are nice, the weather is nice – all is right in the world.
+Heart rate is a bit high, but I can’t drop it just yet, I’ve made friends with that old guy in orange shirt

 14 km – brunch time, food station.
 Picked up a gel, took me a whole kilometer to swallow it fully.
-I guess some is still stuck in the teeth.
-Dropped the pace a bit just to keep myself in the zone
+Dropped the pace a bit just to stay on the safe side

 17 km – oops, seems like a long hill ahead.
 Old guy in orange shirt went ahead.
-Oh well, I guess it’s age before beauty this time
+I guess it’s age before beauty this time

 18 km – shit, still climbing

-24 km – ok, what’s happened in the last 3km?
+24 km – ok, what happened in the last 3km?
 I was descending, that should be easy.
 Legs seem to start getting stiff, I should drop the pace a bit

 26km – I’ll drop it just a tiny bit more, that will not hurt anyone.
 Still optimistic

-28 km – food station, time for proper lunch.
-I managed to pick 2 gels instead of one.
+28 km – food station, lunch time.
+Picked up 2 gels instead of one.
 Great success.

 29 km – both gels out, no improvement.
 I start to remember how I used to think “what is this wall everybody keep talking about?
 After 32km it’s just another 10 and you’re there”.
 So young and so naive…